Frequently Asked Questions

 • Why invest in support in the postpartum period (cont.)?

-Around the world, many cultures go beyond a purely medical outlook on ‘postpartum’ and provide new parents with a broader range of support – covering warmth, nutrition, rest and a lightened mental load.
 The Chinese tradition of “sitting the month”, the forty-day confinement period known as la cuarentena in many parts of Latin America and Malaysia’s forty-four day pantang protocol are just examples.

 • Who would benefit the most from a postpartum doula?